-NB District dimensional standards continued l [1] Requirement Non- Residential Development Multi-Family (allowed on upper stories only) SF Detached& Duplex Min.
-Building Separation (If) 20 10 Min.
+NB District dimensional standards continued [1] Requirement Non- Residential Development Residential (allowed on upper Min.
+Building Separation (If) 10 Min.
 Open Space Set-Aside (% of total site size) N/A 20 15 [9] Max.
-Building Height 40 40
+Building Height 40

 - [1] "sf" = square feet; "If" = linear feet. - [2] May increase to 3.0 on lots served by a public water system. - [3] Johnston County Public Health may require a larger minimum lot area based on soil conditions. - [4] 14,520 sf for lots served by a public water system. - [5] Applied to entire development site, not individual lots. - [6] Development in a water supply watershed protection overlay district shall be subject to the built-upon limits in § 30-4502, Water Supply Watershed Protection Overlay District. - [7] Applied to sites with upper-story multi-family units only. - [8] May be added to the maximum floor area for a non-residential use. - [9] Not applied to the development of an individual single-family detached dwelling on its own lot or a development of two acres in area or less.